 The number of outlets the outlet banks need to be high current outlets to prevent dirty power.
 Dirty power is something irregular in the currents delivered to your home theater equipment such as voltage variations.

-However, many outlets you opt for depends on what equipment you need to connect.
+However, many outlets you opt for depends on what equipment protection you need to connect.
 For this reason, it’s important to count the number of outlets you need.
-The Furman M-8X2, the Panamax, and other high-end to mid-range products should offer at least 5 to 6 outlets.
-If you need more, there are plenty of models from these brands that can offer up to 8!
+The Furman M-8X2, Furman PL-Plus DMC, the Panamax, and other high-end to mid-range products should offer at least 5 to 6 outlets.
+If you need more, you can choose 8 outlets, there are plenty of models from these brands that can offer up to 8 outlets!

 With details to consider such as the power quality, voltage, power supply and the amp capacity from the power strips, many people forget to consider the cord length.
 To decide on the appropriate length, you have to think about where you intend to plug it in, the size of the room and how far you need it to be from the power outlet.

 The power cord should not be wrapped around any furniture and shouldn’t be pulled.
 There are options anywhere from 3 to 15 feet or more to accommodate any room size.
-The Furman models offer longer cables, with our experts’ first suggestion going up to 15 feet!
+The Furman power conditioner models like Furman PL-Plus and Furman PST-8D offer longer cables, with our experts’ first suggestion going up to 15 feet!

 The setup of power conditioners is simple.
 Just plug in the cord and the cables for your home theater equipment and you’re good to go.
 But the best power conditioners offer more than extra outlets.
 The term surge protector isn’t for nothing so you need to take a closer look at the power conditioning abilities that may impact the setup.

 Extreme voltage shutdown is a feature that will turn off the power conditioner when the power supply is too great.
-The amount for the power supply should be labeled on your product.
-If your power conditioner requires an amplifier, then there is a greater chance of a voltage surge, so be extra careful when plugging in an amp.
+The amount for the power supply should be labeled on your product to avoid extreme voltage shutdown.
+If your power conditioner requires an amplifier, then there is a greater chance of a voltage spike and surge, so be extra careful when plugging in a 15 amp power or up.

-For example, Furman is well-known for making power conditioners.
-The Furman brand is known to have the most advanced technologies for power conditioning such as linear filtering technology, protection against extreme surges, different amp power supply conditioner, a battery backup, and noise filtering.
+For example, Furman is well-known for making power conditioners on the market.
+The Furman power conditioner brand is known to have the most advanced technologies for power conditioning such as linear filtering technology, protection against extreme surges, different amp power supply conditioner, a backup battery, and noise filtering.

 You don’t need to spend a fortune, most mid-range products will give you the right amp power conditioner.
 Your expensive equipment deserves the right protection, so don’t shy away from spending more for high-end voltage monitoring capabilities to ensure superior performance.